SublimeText/AdvancedNewFile/README.md

 A boolean value determining if regular files should be included in the autocompletion list.

+### Project Specific Settings
+All of the above settings can also be specified as part of the project specific settings.
+These values override any previous values set by higher level settings, with aliases being an exception.
+Alias settings will be merged with higher level configurations for alias.
+In addition, if the same alias exist for both default/user settings and project settings, the project setting will take precedence.

+    "settings":
+    {
+        "AdvancedNewFile":
+        {
+            "default_initial": "/project/specific/path"
+        }
+    }
 ## Notes
 Thanks to Dima Kukushkin ([xobb1t](https://github.com/xobb1t)) for the original work on this plugin.